cinaaaa/WeatherApp/README.md

 # Structure

 ##### .Containers
-Is its name, Its contains multiple component & handle their side effects
+As its name, Contains multiple component & handle their side effects

 ##### .Components
 It's our atoms or components